Employment-Based Immigration Attorneys in Carrollton

 The L-1A visa may be granted to managers or executives.
 It has a maximum initial stay of three years for established offices and one year if the office is new.
 Although it may be extended, it cannot exceed seven total years.

 The L-1B visa may be granted to positions utilizing specialized knowledge.
 It also has a maximum initial stay of three years (or one year if the office is new) but it can only be extended up to five total years.
+For guidance in obtaining an L-1 visa, reach out to our work visa attorney in Carrollton.

-Attorney Nathan Christensen & Gerardo H.
+Attorney Nathan Christensen & Gerardo P.

-Attorney Nathan Christensen & Client
+Attorney Nathan Christensen & Annie A.

 Attorney Nathan Christensen & Fatjon L.

-Attorney Nathan Christensen & Angelica S.
+Attorney Nathan Christensen & Felipe G.

 Attorney Nathan Christensen & Ghada A.